xiemylogos/app-boilerplate/APP_SPECIFICATION.md

 ## About

-This documentation describes the APDU messages interface to communicate with the Boilerplate application.
+This documentation describes the APDU messages interface to communicate with the Ontology application.

 The application covers the following functionalities :

-  - Get a public Boilerplate address given a BIP 32 path
+  - Get a public Ont address given a BIP 32 path
-  - Sign a basic Boilerplate transaction given a BIP 32 path and raw transaction
+  - Sign a basic Ont transaction given a BIP 32 path and raw transaction
-  - Retrieve the Boilerplate app version
+  - Retrieve the Ont app version
-  - Retrieve the Boilerplate app name
+  - Retrieve the Ont app name

 The application interface can be accessed over HID or BLE

 ## APDUs

-### GET BOILERPLATE PUBLIC ADDRESS
+### GET ONT PUBLIC ADDRESS

 #### Description